hasadna/open-bus-map-search/README.md

 This is the official repository of the open bus (תחב"צ פתוחה / דאטאבוס) project - also known as "ShameBus".
 [link to the project](https://open-bus-map-search.hasadna.org.il/dashboard)

-Please feel free to submit pull requests and contribute to the project (see the "contribution" section).
+Please feel free to submit pull requests and contribute to the project.
+For more details about contributing, see the [CONTRIBUTION.md](CONTRIBUTION.md) file.

 ## View video (Hebrew language):
 [![video (hebrew) about the project](https://img.youtube.com/vi/6H6jkJCVhgk/0.jpg)](https://www.youtube.com/watch?v=6H6jkJCVhgk)